abapPM/ABAP-Syntax-Highlighter/README.md

 ## Attibution

-This project includes the code for the following open-source projects.
+This project includes the code from the following open-source projects.
 Please support them if you can!

 - [abapGit](https://github.com/abapGit/abapGit), abapGit Community, [MIT](https://github.com/abapGit/abapGit/blob/main/LICENSE)